nic-dgl-204-fall-2022/phat-independent-development-assignment/README.md

 # Phat's Independent Development Assignment
 I decide to follow the [Indigo Card Game](https://hyperskill.org/projects/214?track=18) track and better understand creating a card game.
-Hopefully, I can build a Pokemon card game based on this tutorial.
+Hopefully, I can build a game based on this tutorial.

 # Reflection
-## Week 4
+## Week 4 [Stage 1 / 5]
 The "Indigo Card Game" track has five stages in total, and I will complete the first stage for this week's work.
 Most of the topics look familiar to me at a glance.
 Thus, I decide to go through each material and do the practice to recap my understanding of Kotlin.

 - _Where might I face challenges in the assigned work?_